optimizely/aws-lambda-at-edge-starter-kit/README.md

 ### Identity Management

 Out of the box, Optimizely's Full Stack SDKs require a user-provided identifier to be passed in at runtime to drive experiment and feature flag decisions.
-In case a user ID is not provided directly from the client, this starter kit generates a unique ID as a fallback, stores it into the cookie, and re-uses it to ensure decisions are sticky per user session.
+In case a user ID is not provided directly from the client, this starter kit generates a unique ID as a fallback, stores it into the cookie and re-uses it to ensure decisions are sticky per user session.
 Alternatively, you can use an existing unique identifier available within your application and pass it in as the value for the `OPTIMIZELY_USER_ID` cookie.

 ### Bucketing
 For more information on how Optimizely Full Stack SDKs assign users to feature flags and experiments, see [the documentation on how bucketing works](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/how-bucketing-works).